 The three-member Employment Appeal Board is appointed by the governor and serves as the final administrative law forum for State and federal unemployment benefit appeals.
 The board also hears appeals of rulings of the Occupational Safety and Health Administration (OSHA) and rulings of the Iowa Public Employees Retirement System (IPERS).
 The three members of the board are appointed to represent employers, employees, and the general public.
 In addition to unemployment cases, the board hears appeals involving peace officer issues and contractor registration requirements.
 The board receives 96 percent of its funding from the federal government based on the number of appeals heard and the time taken to render a decision.

-James Strohman, Vice Chair, Labor Representative
+James Strohman, Chair, Labor Representative

 Myron Linn, Board Member, Management Representative